kaywaioh/skillset/openvpn/README.md

 ## Preq
-1. change Nodeport
+#### 1. change Nodeport
-2. For Multus CNI,
+#### 2. For Multus CNI,
-    #### 2-1.  if you make NetworkAttachmentDefinition CRD for Multus CNI,
-      make NAD first as "openvpn-datanet in deploying namespace.
+    2-1. if you make NetworkAttachmentDefinition CRD for Multus CNI, make NAD first as "openvpn-datanet in deploying namespace.
       And, set IP on podAnnotaion field.
-    #### 2-2.
+    2-2.
 Add routing in .Values.route,
       And then match interface name with podAnnotition's interface.
-      * If you use routing better, check the file     templates/openvpn-deployment.yaml command field.
+    ** If you use routing better, check the file     templates/openvpn-deployment.yaml command field.
-3. Set "lab_public_ip" in values.file that is same as your host server IP or Real Public IP.
+#### 3. Set "lab_public_ip" in values.file that is same as your host server IP or Real Public IP.
-4.  if you deploy with private registry that need secrets for auth, Use ImagePullSecrets in values.file.
+#### 4.  if you deploy with private registry that need secrets for auth, Use ImagePullSecrets in values.file.
 But Before you use, Make ImagePullSecrets Object first in deploying namespace and then write the name in your values.file.
+  > refer to the file "ncp-docker-registry-secret.txt".
+#
+# --- End ---
+# Below is original READ.me